There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The Selbu pattern has a key place in Norwegian history and traditions.

-Let's travel to the small village of Selbu in Trøndelag, where it all started.
+Let's travel to the small town of Selbu in Trøndelag, where it all started.

 Do you love knitting?
 Then you have something in common with the people of Selbu!
 Learn the story behind Selbu's famous icon, Selbu mittens.

-If you drive about an hour south-east of Trondheim in the Trøndelag region, you will arrive at the idyllic village of Selbu.
+If you drive about an hour south-east of Trondheim in the Trøndelag region, you will arrive at the idyllic town of Selbu.

-Selbu Husflidscentral is located in the same premises as the Selbu Bygdemuseum, a local history museum situated right beside Selbu church in the centre of the village.
+Selbu Husflidscentral is located in Selbu Bygdemuseum, a local history museum situated right beside Selbu church in the centre of the town.
 The museum is housed inside a beautiful former vicarage and houses a massive collection of Selbu mittens, including some of the oldest known examples.
-The exhibitions tell the story of how Selbu went from being a mining village to a knitting paradise.
+The exhibitions tell the story of how Selbu went from being a mining town to a knitting paradise.

-“Selbu used to be known for just one thing, and that was millstones,” says Annee Grøtte Viken, managing director of Selbu Husflidscentral.
+“Selbu used to be widely known for producing high quality millstones,” says Annee Grøtte Viken, managing director of Selbu Husflidscentral.

-Millstone production was Selbu's most important export industry from the 16th century and right up to around the start of the First World War, when Germany started producing stones industrially.
-The villagers needed to find another way to make money.
-That's when knitting Selbu mittens started to become really popular.
+Millstone production was one of themost important industries from the 16th century and right up to around the start of the First World War, when local production started losing ground to industrially produced stones.
+But by that time, knitting Selbu mittens had started to become really popular.

 The Selbu mitten pattern dates back to the 1800s, and was originally designed by a young woman named Marit Guldsetbru Emstad.
 It's said she was only around 15 or 16 years old when she first made the complicated double-stranded pattern with its famous Selburosa, or Selbu rose.

-“She was inspired by a headpiece she saw worn in church,” says Annee.
+“It is said that she was inspired by a garment she saw worn in church,” says Annee.

 Marit Emstad herself was also very much aware of their potential.
 From the very beginning, she played an active role in selling and marketing the mittens.
 Shortly after the end of the First World War locals founded Selbu Husflidscentral and started to export Selbu mittens all around the world on a grand scale.